arduino/docs-content/content/hardware/04.pro/shields/portenta-uwb-shield/datasheet/datasheet.md

 # Description

 <p style="text-align: justify;">The Portenta UWB Shield, based on the Truesense DCU150 module, is a versatile Ultra-Wideband (UWB) communication solution.
 It integrates with the Arduino Portenta C33 board via its High-Density connectors and functions as a base station for two-way ranging and real-time location services (RTLS).
-The shield features the Truesense DCU150 module, which incorporates the NXP Trimension™ SR150 UWB integrated circuit (IC), three embedded PCB antennas, onboard power management, clock control, filters and peripheral components.
+The shield features the Truesense DCU150 module, which incorporates the NXP® Trimension™ SR150 UWB integrated circuit (IC), three embedded PCB antennas, onboard power management, clock control, filters and peripheral components.
 With 1.8 to 3.3 VDC level shifters and dual High-Density board-to-board connectors, it plugs directly into the Portenta C33 board.</p>

 # Target Areas
 <p style="text-align: justify;">Smart logistics, precision proximity sensing, high precision RTLS, industrial applications, access control and secure payments</p>